 - One common pitfall is assuming that you can change your Parenting Order because you are “not happy” with it.
 When you obtain an order, it is finalised.
 The court will not reopen the matter on a whim.
 Again, orders can only be changed if both parties agree or if the circumstances meet the Rice & Asplund rule.

 - Another common pitfall is not having your orders reviewed by a family solicitor before submitting it to the courts.
 This includes drafting errors and assuming that it is simple to edit orders.
 The Parenting Order must be prepared and drafted in a format that allows it to be easily enforced if there is a disagreement or confusion between parties.

-If you need to apply for a Parenting Order, or you believe you meet the requirements for a “material change in circumstances,” speak to one of our trusted family solicitors at Matthew Love Family Lawyers.
+If you need to apply for a Parenting Order, or you believe you meet the requirements for a “material change in circumstances,” speak to one of our trusted family solicitors at Love Family Lawyers.
 We provide a fixed fee service for drafting these documents.
 Our team works with you to provide strong, tailored advice so that you can make an informed decision that is best for your circumstances.
-Book your consultation HERE.
+Contact Us to book your consultation HERE.